robertspurlin/GitHub-Popular-PHP-Repos/README.md

 You should now be able to connect to the DB using your MySQL client of choice (host: 127.0.0.1, port: 3306, username: sail, password: password) and see that there is an empty schema already created called github_popular_php_repositories.

 You can pass the Laravel Docker container commands using Sail.
-This method can be used for anything with Composer, Node, and any other Artisan commands.
+This method can be used for anything with Composer, Node, and any Artisan commands.
 You can test this (to show a list of the available Artisan commands) using:

 ```
 ./vendor/bin/sail artisan list